Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 \begin{HistoricalRemarks} Items $(2)$ and $(3)$ are due to Zimmer.
-Zimmer stated $(2)$ in terms of $d'$ instead of $d$.
+Zimmer stated $(2)$ in slightly different terms that were not sharp.
 Item $(1)$ is a natural extension by Farb-Shalen.
 The conjecture as stated in both \cite{MR1666834, F11} assumed erroneously that one always has $v(G) = n(G)-1$ so the conjecture is slightly misstated in those references.
 Item $(4)$ is new here, but is a natural extension of the other conjectures.
 We are intentionally vague concerning regularity of the diffeomorphisms in the conjecture.
 Zimmer originally considered mostly $C^{\infty}$ actions.
 Most evidence for the conjecture including existing results requires the action to be at least $C^1$ but the conjecture might be true for actions by homeomorphisms, see particularly \cite{MR2807834, MR3150210} for discussion and evidence in this regularity. \end{HistoricalRemarks}

+The group $\Sl(n,\R)$ is the standard split simple Lie group with restricted root system of type $A_n$.
+We denote by $\Sp(2n,\mathbb R)$ the group of real symplectic $2n\times 2n$ matrices, the standard split simple Lie group of rank $n$ with restricted root system of type $C_n$.